Albert0i/probabilistic-data-structure/README.3.md

 #### Epilogue
-Now, you already know with both SQL and NoSQL, but this is only the beginning...
+Now, you already know both SQL and NoSQL.
+But this is only the beginning...

 ![alt F91 end](img/f91_end.png)